 - Keep weeds seeds out of your yard.
 Purchase weed-free mulch, compost, topsoil, and grass seed.
 Clean equipment after working in an area with lots of weeds.

-- Test your soil before you select seeds or fertilize: The pH balance should be 7.0 or more—6.2 to 6.7 puts your lawn at risk of fungal diseases.
+- Test your soil before you select seeds or fertilize: The ideal soil pH level is between 6.2 and 6.7; less than 6.0 puts your lawn at risk for fungal diseases.
 If the pH is too low, correct it with liming, best done in the fall.
 Fertilize based on the nitrogen (N) needs of the grass.

 - Select the right grass for your area, and use high-quality seed.
 With grass seed, you get what you pay for.
 Seed in late summer to early fall.